peterrenshaw/bigbox/docs/hack-bigbox-three-little-pigs.md

     prog @peterrenshaw
     desc BIGBOX: A easy to use front end for socsim.
-This hack, BIGBOX search allows for search within or external to you local system.
+This hack, BIGBOX search allows for search within or external to your local system.

 # Three little pigs